Welcome to today's edition of the Rush 24-7 podcast.

 Really?

-It's not a cookie-cutter one size fits all situation where excess weight just increases your mortality risk for any and all causes.
+It's not a cookie-cutter one-size-fits-all situation where excess weight just increases your mortality risk for any and all causes.

-Um there, of course, they had to go out and find the critics of this.
+But there, of course, they had to go out and find the critics of this.

 It's just ludicrous to say there's no increased risk of mortality from being overweight.

-Uh, their analysis of data from decades of federal surveys concluded that people who were overweight but not obese had lower overall mortality rates than those of normal.
+Their analysis of data from decades of federal surveys concluded that people who were overweight but not obese had lower overall mortality rates than those of normal.

 So people who were overweight but not obese had lower death rates than those of people with normal weights.

-Having a little excess poundage seems to insulate you and protect you from some of these diseases.
+Having a little excess poundage seems to insulate you and protect you from some of these diseases because when you get them, you have a little bit more sustenance with which to fight them.

-Um just a different way of writing it up.
+The New York Times has the same story, just a different way of writing it up.

-Uh their headline is causes of death are linked to a person's weight.
+Their headline is causes of death are linked to a person's weight.

-You hear about uh Dennis Kusinich, we have the audio of this coming up.
+We have the audio of this coming up.

-Little guy goes to the floor of the house, wants to impeach Cheney for beating the war drums and a number of things, and so Pelosi and Hoyer, they had to circle the wagons and they had to get they had to move fast to stem the tide of embarrassment here.
+Little guy goes to the floor of the house, wants to impeach Cheney for beating the war drums and a number of things.

-The sound bites of this are uh are hilarious.
+The soundbites of this are hilarious.

 Do you people remember constantly, I tell you, you know, people ask me, why are Republicans go to Washington?